MrNeRF/gaussian-splatting-cuda/README.md

 ```
 This will create a folder named `libtorch` in the `external` directory of your project.

+## MISC
+Here is random collection of things that have to be described in README later on
+Needed for simple-knn:
+sudo apt-get install python3-dev
+We need to patch pybind in libtorch on linux because nvcc has problems with a template definition

 ## Citation and References

 When using this software, or presenting results obtained by it, please cite the original work as follows: